geotools/geotools/docs/developer/procedures/stable.rst

 Applying a fix from master
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To merge in a change you will need:
+To merge in an existing fix from master you will need:

 * The commit(s) for the changes to merge